IAmMichaelP/Hook-App/README.md

 # Hook-App
-Connecting college students through a unique dating app, exclusive for hooking upp.
+Connecting college students through a unique dating app, exclusive for hooking up.

+Disclaimer: This is a parody app to practice MERN.